-The broad impact of the earlier Economic Crime (Transparency and Enforcement) Act 2022 (the "ECA") is that an overseas entity will not be able to own or deal with UK property unless it has been registered on the Register of Overseas Entities held at Companies House.
-The Bill includes amendments to both the ECA and the Land Registration Act 2002, to bring them into line with the amendments proposed to the Companies Act 2006.
-The main change will be that an overseas entity that has not complied with any relevant registration requirements under the amended Companies Act 2006 will not be regarded as properly registered on the Register of Overseas Entities and so will not be able to register any dealings with UK property at HM Land Registry.
+The broad impact of the Economic Crime (Transparency and Enforcement) Act 2022 (the "ECA") is that an overseas entity will not be able to own or deal with UK property unless it has been registered on the Register of Overseas Entities held at Companies House.
+The Bill includes amendments to amend both the ECA and the Land Registration Act 2002 to bring them into line with the amendments proposed to the Companies Act 2006.
+The main change will be that an overseas entity that has not complied with any relevant registration requirements under the amended Companies Act 2006 will not be regarded as properly registered on the Register of Overseas Entities and so will not be able to deal with UK property.